 Start by making sure you have information that can help you establish proof of identity and proof of ownership.
-This should include your driver's license, passport, Social Security, Medicare and health insurance cards, birth and marriage certificates and military papers.
+This should include your driver's license, passport, Social Security, Medicare and health insurance cards, birth and marriage certificates, and military papers.

-Next, think about how best to access lengthier documents such as real estate titles, proof of insurance, estate plan documents, your most recent tax return, car title and registration (some of this might be available through electronic records with your service providers).
+Next, think about how best to access lengthier documents such as real estate titles, proof of insurance, estate plan documents, your most recent tax return, and car title and registration (some of this might be available through electronic records with your service providers).

 Make lists of important phone numbers, account numbers and passwords, and prescriptions.